Who We Are

 Our Advisory Board

-Our Founding Advisory Board launched in 2024 is serving two-year terms to lend their time, insights, and advice to help us navigate complex issues addressing the mental health crisis and support the growth of our impact to ensure we can reach our vision where mindfulness is a broadly distributed, community-based skillset.
+Our Founding Advisory Board launched in 2024 is serving two-year terms to lend their time, insights, and advice to help us navigate complex issues addressing the mental health crisis and support the growth of our impact to ensure we can reach out vision where mindfulness is a broadly distributed, community-based skillset.

 Our Day-to-Day Team